Meet Christina Pumariega

 CP: It’s a pronoun which means you, the person I am speaking to, but it also has a plural meaning, you many.
 Therein is the metaphor for the play.

-When my husband and I landed in Argentina to continue our infertility journey, we encountered the word vos all the time but it was not used in the same way as the Spanish I had learned in school.
-So when I heard vos, I didn’t know who someone was talking about until a barista broke it down for me.
-How she broke it down is reflected early on in the language of the play between the characters, Dr. Cossi and Annie.
+Living in Argentina for two months, I encountered the word vos all the time but it was not used in the same way as the Spanish I had learned in school.
+So when I heard vos, I didn’t understand the broader context until a barista broke it down for me, which is reflected early on in the language of the play between the characters, Dr. Cossi and Annie.

 Your play is a biographical and actually, quite personal, part of your infertility journey as reflected in your character, Annie.
 Why did you place this journey in the larger context of the Dirty War and Las Madres – Mothers of the Disappeared?

 My own lived experience was a fraction of what Annie experiences.
-I have always had a fascination with Che and the School of the Americas, but when I got to Argentina as part of my fertility journey – specifically Buenos Aires with its Evita Perón lore – I felt as though I was walking around in a city filled with people I couldn’t see.
+I spent about one year undergoing fertility procedures that drove me into massive debt, and that led me to put my things in storage and live not in Los Angeles or New York, but in more affordable cities.
+That grew to include more affordable countries… I have always had a fascination with Che and the School of the Americas, but when I arrived in Argentina – specifically Buenos Aires with its Evita Perón lore – I felt as though I was walking around in a city filled with people I couldn’t see.
 This impressed upon me the need to learn more.
 My husband and I lived in the small province of Palermo within Buenos Aires and I started to see plaques and memorials handmade of people remembering their lost loved ones through the decades.
-I studied journalism as an undergraduate, so I started taking notes and going to different museums and archives with a tape recorder interviewing people.
+I started taking notes and going to different museums and archives interviewing people.
 Argentina has a long history of many, many societal ruptures and suppression – I just needed to know more.

-In terms of the framework by which I told this story, I am reminded of the time I saw Tony Kushner’s play, Homebody/Kabul which came out during the Iraq War when we had limited information about our brave brothers and sisters fighting in the war because of the Patriot Act I and then II.
-Instead of putting his play in the framework of an American family, he chose a British family so we were able to remove ourselves, ever so slightly, from the direct call-out about what was happening.
+In terms of the framework by which I told this story, I am reminded of the time I saw Tony Kushner’s play, Homebody/Kabul which came out during the Iraq War when we had limited information about our own military involvement due to Patriot Act I and then II.
+Instead of putting his play in the framework of an American family, Kushner chose a British family so we were able to remove ourselves, ever so slightly, from our involvement in real time.
 The audience had to think about what was happening as opposed to immediately feeling it in the theater.
-Catharsis, in a way, was preserved to ask questions outside of the theater.
-This is what I’ve done with ¡VOS!
+Catharsis, in a way, was preserved to ask questions after the dramatic event.
+I think I’ve tried to accomplish something akin to this intentional objectivity for North American audiences in ¡VOS!

 My dad came to the States a month shy of the Missile Crisis, so politics was going to be embedded in whatever I created and may, in many ways, be my calling as a playwright.